awrockwell/Transformer/README.md

 - [ ]	Python Reads File and Relays Column Headers to User
 - [ ]	User inputs which column is to by the Y
 - [ ]	Project runs each transformation (Create Transformation Class)
+- [ ]	• Transformation 1
+- [ ]	• Transformation 2
+- [ ]	• Transformation 3
-- [ ]		•	Runs correlation and other metrics inside class
+- [ ]	Runs correlation and other metrics inside class
-- [ ]		•	Make it capable of easily integrating new transformations
+- [ ]	Make it capable of easily integrating new transformations
 - [ ]	Creates a readable output to include:
 - [ ]	• Table of all Transformations ordered by best to least
 - [ ]	• Graphs of top 4 transformations
 - [ ]	• Dataframe with top transformation

 ## Project Proposal:
 I would like to build an application that takes in a dataframe and runs it through several transformation options to pick the best transformation for linear fit (most likely using correlation, maybe several selection criteria, e.g., train/test fit, excluding outliers).
 After the transformations have been processed, the application will output the information in a presentable format.